 Library, archive, famous chronicle and music archive testify high level of culture and education which spread from the monastery already at the end of l7th century.
 Valuable sacral artefacts and paintings reflect strong religious tradition which the Franciscans fostered also illegally in the age of Turkish Empire till 1754 as priests and religious teachers.
 Franciscan monastery was closed in 1983, first of all due to accommodation of military commission and the German school.
 Franciscans came back to Brod in 1806 after leaving their monastery in Djakovo.

 The reconstruction of the monastery began in 1983 and lasts till present days.
 Presently Franciscans promote their activities in quite, modest, non - intrusive and irredeemable pastoral and educational work.
-Believers eager of intensive spiritual life gather in the monastery Since 1995 Franciscans also lead Brod Classical Gymnasium.
+In the monastery gather believers eager of intensive spiritual life, and visitors can also look at the Memorial Room of the great Croatian poet Dragutin Tadijanović, who lived here while attending primary school.
+Since 1995 Franciscans also lead Brod Classical Gymnasium.